How to Combat Misinformation and Find Reputable Sources Online

 Both misinformation and disinformation are often made to seem more urgent, shocking, or dramatic than they really are.
 They quickly grab your attention, and many times, the information is taken out of context.

-Additionally, both misinformation and disinformation have harmful effects because they purposely divide people.
+Additionally, both misinformation and disinformation have harmful effects because they purposely divide people and lead them to make poor decisions that can impact their health and well-being.
 Though there is no concrete way to stop the spread of false information, you can protect yourself from it by digging into what you read and watch on social media.

 How to Fact-Check Information

-Although a source may seem well-informed, and what they may appear very real, they can still spread misinformation.
-Taking the following steps when you see political, health-related, or other types of information on social media can help you ensure it’s rooted in fact.
+Although a source may seem well-informed, and what they share may appear very real, they can still spread misinformation.
+Taking the following steps when you see health-related or other types of information on social media can help you determine whether it’s rooted in fact.

 - Pause and breathe.
 Scrolling social media is one of the fastest ways we take in info.
 Taking a deep, slow breath can help you slow down, process information, and make better decisions about what you’re watching or reading.
 Experts recommend breathing in for four seconds, holding for seven, and exhaling for eight seconds.